WaffleSmacker/DiscordAlerts-IronmonExtension/README.md

 2. Click import and the new actions will be added to your streamerbot instance.<br>

-3. We need the global variables for E4 and Safari to exist in order for the extension to work correctly.<br>
+3. We need the global variables for E4 and Safari to exist in order for the extension to work correctly.
 Click "Alert Setup - ONLY DO THIS ONCE" & then right click "Test" and then "Test Trigger" <br>

 ![image](https://github.com/WaffleSmacker/DiscordAlerts-IronmonExtension/assets/131427794/8ba4aed6-99de-4aa9-9b02-5a7c882bf765) <br>